JosTheDude/JosTheDude/README.md

 </div>

 <p align="center">
-  Looking to connect to the youth through one of the fastest growing mediums around?
+  Looking to connect to the youth through one of the fastest growing advertising mediums around?
 Check out <a href=https://starnova.dev/>Starnova Studios</a>.
 </p>